lwjohnst86/nefa-code/doc/manuscript.md

 The primary outcome variables for this analysis were 1/HOMA-IR, ISI, IGI/IR, and ISSI-2; outcome variables were log-transformed for the statistical modeling.
-The primary predictor variables for this analysis were 22 individual NEFA species as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
+The primary predictor variables for this analysis were 22 individual NEFA as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
 Pearson correlation coefficients were computed to assess the relationships of individual NEFA with other continuous variables.